Report a Concern

 The GDPR will only apply to personal data collected from about you from EEA sources (e.g. data collected about you in the EEA and transmitted to the US would be covered by the GDPR); data collected about you that originates from United States sources is generally not subject to the GDPR, though US privacy laws would apply where applicable.

-I am a US Citizen and I will be in EEA (e.g. study abroad, business travel, research, etc.) will GDPR apply to me?
+I am a US Citizen and I will be --visiting the-- EEA (e.g. study abroad, business travel, research, etc.) will GDPR apply to me?

 Yes.
 Any personal data collected about you while you are in the EEA will be subject to the GDPR, both in the EEA and also in the US if that data is transmitted to the US.